crazycodr/standard-exceptions/README.md

 Automatically deprecated exceptions
 -----------------------------------
 - \StandardExceptions\Callback\BadMethodCallException in favor of \StandardExceptions\Callback\BadFunctionCallException
-- \StandardExceptions\InvalidCode\IllegalValueException in favor of \StandardExceptions\Runtime\InvalidValueException
+- \StandardExceptions\Logic\IllegalValueException in favor of \StandardExceptions\Runtime\InvalidValueException
 - \StandardExceptions\Runtime\ArrayUnderflowException in favor of \StandardExceptions\Runtime\ArrayAlreadyEmptyException
 - \StandardExceptions\Runtime\IncorrectLengthException in favor of \StandardExceptions\Runtime\InvalidLengthException
 - \StandardExceptions\Runtime\InvalidKeyException in favor of \StandardExceptions\Runtime\InvalidIndexException